killvung/hn-govuk/README.md

 # Hacker News but built with GOV.UK Design System

-A Hacker News clone built with the UI library used for any UK government websites.
+A Hacker News clone built with the UI library used for [UK government website](https://www.gov.uk/)

 GOV.UK Design System provides a set of guidelines (Design Pattern, UI components, Styles) to ensure related services are staying consistent with GOV.UK.

-Though this site is not related to them in any given points, the motivation behind the adoption is due to my appreciation for its practical user experiences.
+Though this site is not related to them in any given points, the motivation behind the adoption is due to my long time appreciation for its practical user experiences.

 ## Demo
 [Click here (Vercel)](https://hn-govuk.vercel.app)